rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/context.md

 ## Function `borrow_object`

-Borrow Object from object store with object_id
+Borrow Object from object store by object_id
 Any one can borrow an <code>&Object&lt;T&gt;</code> from the global object storage